seanfisk/personal-chef-repo/config/macos/README.md

 1. Install the Chef client using the [full-stack installer](https://www.chef.io/download-chef-client/).

 1. Create the Chef configuration directory.
 We change the owner to our user so that we can provision mostly under our standard user.
-This works well with OS X because most operations don't require root, including installing to `/Applications` and installing [Homebrew](http://brew.sh/) packages.
+This works well with macOS because most operations don't require root, including installing to `/Applications` and installing [Homebrew](http://brew.sh/) packages.

         sudo mkdir /etc/chef
         sudo chown "$(id -u):$(id -g)" /etc/chef

 1. Set up the Chef client configuration.
 This allows us to authenticate to the Chef server using our *machine* client:

-        curl https://raw.githubusercontent.com/seanfisk/personal-chef-repo/master/config/osx/client.rb.sample > /etc/chef/client.rb
+        curl https://raw.githubusercontent.com/seanfisk/personal-chef-repo/master/config/macos/client.rb.sample > /etc/chef/client.rb

 1. Now edit `client.rb` according to the instructions.